ugnelis/ugnelis.github.io/content/blog/cuda-10-1-anaconda-tensorflow-on-linux-mint-19-3/index.md

 $ sudo reboot
 ```

-3) Check if GPU are visable using `nvidia-smi` command:
+3) Check if GPU are visible using `nvidia-smi` command:
 ```bash
 $ nvidia-smi
 ```